fbpx

 Leo FigueroaLeo Figueroa is executive director of the Texas Board of Legal Specialization (TBLS) and he recently spoke about the importance of Board Certification on a State Bar of Texas Podcast.

-Attorney Jacob Blizzard is the managing partner of Blizzard and Zimmerman Attorneys and he’s one of only 87 attorneys out of 100,000 attorneys in Texas who is dual Texas Board of Legal Specialization Certified in both Criminal Law and Criminal Appeal law.
+Attorney Jacob Blizzard is the managing partner of Blizzard and Zimmerman Attorneys and he’s one of only 87 attorneys out of 100,000 attorneys in the entire state of Texas who is dual Texas Board of Legal Specialization Certified in both Criminal Law and Criminal Appeal law.

 He regularly practices in the areas of Texas state and federal criminal defense, criminal appeals, post-conviction writs of habeas corpus.